tashian/emoji-text-replacements/README.md

 ## Installation

+To install:

+1. Backup your current text replacements by [following Apple's directions](https://support.apple.com/en-us/HT204006)
-To install, [download this plist file](https://raw.githubusercontent.com/tashian/emoji-text-replacements/master/dist/emoji.plist) and drag it into the Text Replacements list in the Keyboard prefs pane shown above.
+2. [Download this plist file](https://raw.githubusercontent.com/tashian/emoji-text-replacements/master/dist/emoji.plist) and drag it into the Text Replacements list in the Keyboard prefs pane shown above.
-Enjoy your new emoji shortcuts.
+3. Enjoy your new emoji text subtitutions.

 ## Building